Updated June 2, 2026

 Why "OS" and Not "Agency" or "Service"

 The OS framing captures a meaningful distinction.
 Traditional PR or content agencies operate on project logic: pitches, campaigns, deliverable lists.
 The Executive Content OS operates on infrastructure logic: it runs continuously, handles edge cases automatically, improves with use, and does not require the executive to manage it.
-The executive's role in the system is analogous to a user running applications — they interact with the interface (the monthly session) and receive the output (published content, media mentions, AI citations) without managing the underlying stack.
+The executive's role in the system is analogous to a user running applications — they interact with the interface (a periodic insight conversation) and receive the output (published content, media mentions, AI citations) without managing the underlying stack.

 This distinction matters for executives who have tried agency relationships and found them exhausting to manage.
 The typical agency engagement requires the executive to approve pitches, review drafts, respond to revision requests, and stay engaged with a workflow that was supposed to reduce their workload.
 The OS model inverts this: the executive's involvement is strictly bounded at the extraction layer, and the system is accountable for producing the output regardless of what else is on the executive's calendar.